 I think it’s very realistic to expect both Ruzicka and Mackey to play more than two-thirds of the Flames’ games next season.
 A lot depends on who the Flames lose in expansion and to free agency.
 If Giordano and Derek Ryan are gone by the start of the 2021–22 season, the odds of Mackey and Ruzicka becoming regulars likely improves dramatically.

 Maybe.
 I get the sense Treliving likes Rittich—he signed him, after all—but it’ll depend on whether Rittich wants a completely fresh opportunity to challenge for a starter’s gig.
 That’s not going to happen in Calgary.

-I broke down some backup options on Saturday.
+some backup options on Saturday.
 Ultimately, I think James Reimer probably makes the most sense.
 At this point, he seems firmly entrenched as a backup.

 With the current roster?
 I think it’s relatively straightforward.